Japan’s premier retail and dining

 Eating in Ginza

 High-end dining includes Michelin-three-star sushi temple Sukibayashi Jiro Honten and famous tempura restaurant Ten-Ichi.
 Expect sublime service.
 At Ten-Ichi, a glass of water appeared in seconds when I coughed.
-The waitress was discreet and swift, like a trained assassin.
+The waitress was as swift and discreet as a trained assassin.
 It was raining and I received a complimentary umbrella.

 There’s a cosmopolitan buffet of choice – lots of French, Spanish and Italian, even Singaporean with Hainanese chicken rice.
 Oreana serves fabulous, refined French food at modest prices.